-Meaningful partnerships can also result in a more inclusive and representative community.
-G.C.
-Huston Public School has worked to recognize the close relationship between the Saugeen First Nation and the School with the installation of a unique orange crosswalk featuring seven feathers that represent the Seven Grandfather Teachings.
+Meaningful partnerships can foster a more inclusive and representative community.
+G. C. Huston Public School has worked to recognize the close relationship between the Saugeen First Nation and the School with the installation of a unique orange crosswalk featuring seven feathers that represent the Seven Grandfather Teachings.
+Additionally, G.C.
+Huston Public School hosted a significant ceremony on the 'Saugeen River Zgaabiig-ni-gan - We Are Connected Bridge' as a powerful gesture of Truth and Reconciliation within the community.

-(5) DEFINING COMMUNITY CHARACTER
+(5) DEFINE COMMUNITY CHARACTER

 The Town's current Official Plan has many policies that refer to character, including heritage character.
 However, if the heritage character of an area has not been defined then it is difficult to substantiate in reports and defend at the Ontario Land Tribunal.
-The Town has urban design guidelines which provide some basis for a description of the character of an area, including heritage character.
+The Town has urban design guidelines which provide some basis for a description of the character of an area, including some reference to heritage character.
 Other studies, such as the Cottage Street Study, have defined a certain design character for small lanes, known as Cottage Streets (related to historic development patterns) with supporting design guidelines and design standards to maintain that character.

 The Town should consider other tools for defining areas with a special heritage character.
 Tools can include Heritage Conservation Districts or descriptions of Heritage Character Areas where character has historical significance as substantiated through an O. Reg.
 9/06 evaluation.
-One area that the Town might consider for further analysis is Grosvenor Street South, which has a specific streetscape character tied to historic patterns of development (deeper building setbacks, 1-2 storey building height, larger front lawns dominated by lush gardens).
+One area that the Town might consider for further analysis is Grosvenor Street South, which has a specific streetscape character tied to historic patterns of development (deeper building setbacks, 1-2 storey building height, larger front lawns dominated by lush gardens, variety of architectural styles).
 While a Heritage Conservation District is one tool under the Ontario Heritage Act that defines character, heritage character areas are another tool that can be utilized under the Official Plan to define character and regulate new development so that historic character is respected.